 Sin Grieves the Heart of God

 Genesis 6:6 tells us that God was “grieved” that He had made humanity because of their wickedness.
 This shows that sin is not just a violation of law; it wounds the heart of God, who desires righteousness and fellowship with His creation.
+God’s grief reveals His holiness but also His love, because He is deeply concerned with the condition of the human heart.

 Lesson 2: God’s Patience Has Limits